 Looking to expand your horizons, eh?
 This blog just not good enough for you?

 Fine.
-Go check out these other resources.
-Just don’t forget who told you about them.
+Go ahead and check out these other financial resources.
+Just don’t forget who told you about ’em.

 - Money Magazine’s list of best apps to manage your money.
 Smart.

 - Nadaguides.com is one of the better resources for car values.
 It gives you values for trade-in (rough, average and “clean” condition) and retail, which is good if buying from a private seller.